nebari-dev/jhub-apps/docs/docs/configuration.md

 ### `conda_envs`

 A list of conda environments that JHub Apps can access or use.
+This can either be a static list or a callable.

 - **Example**:
   ```python